J4ckLiu/CADA/README.md

-# CADA

-## Introduction

-This repository contains the official implementation of "C-Adapter: Adapting Deep Classifiers for Efficient Conformal Prediction Sets".
+# This repository contains the official implementation of "C-Adapter: Adapting Deep Classifiers for Efficient Conformal Prediction Sets".

-## Environment
+## How to Install

 ```bash
 git clone https://github.com/J4ckLiu/CADA.git